Alamogordo, New Mexico: Notable people

 Among scientists, Edward Condon, a physicist and a past director of National Institute of Standards and Technology, was born in Alamogordo.

 Alan Hale, an astronomer and co-discoverer of Comet Hale-Bopp, grew up in Alamogordo and lives in nearby Cloudcroft.

 Among politicians, Edwin L. Mechem, a past governor and United States Senator from New Mexico, was born in Alamogordo, as was Cindy Chavez, a past member of the city council of San Jose, California.

+Monica Kim Garza is a painter who was born in Alamogordo.

 Edward Lee Howard, a former CIA case agent who allegedly gave classified material to the Russians and later defected to the Soviet Union, was an Alamogordo native.

 In sports, professional soccer player Adam Frye, jockey Donna Barton Brothers, and former professional American football cornerback Conrad Hamilton were all born in Alamogordo.
 Professional golf brothers Brad and Bart Bryant are from Alamogordo.

 Alexis Duprey, crowned Miss New Mexico in 2013 and again in 2015, is from Alamogordo.
 Mai Shanley, who became Miss USA 1984, represented the city as Miss New Mexico USA.

 The lead singer of the 2020 Grammy-nominated Black Pumas, Eric Burton, grew up in Alamogordo and graduated from Alamogordo High School.